wanyijie/wanyijie.github.io/content/posts/devops/redhat-RHEL8-安装-azure-cli.md

+---
+summary: "The package is for el7"
+tags:
+    - wangyijie
+    - DevOps
+categories:
+    - Development
+    - Opetration
+---
 The package is for el7, and there are assumptions based on el7 that are no longer true for RHEL8.
 For now, instead of running sudo yum install azure-cli, please follow the workaround to install azure-cli:
 <!--more-->